BCLibraries/burns-exhibits/content/Thomas-Merton-Collection/books_1949_exhibit.md

 type: "exhibit"
 ---
-The images of books written by Thomas Merton (monastic name Fr.
-Louis) and displayed here are a part of the original Merton Collection at Boston College.
+The images of books written by Thomas Merton (*monastic name Fr.
+Louis*) and displayed here are a part of the original Merton Collection at Boston College.
 Note the inscriptions by Merton to Father Francis W. Sweeney and Father Terence L. Connolly in several of the books.
-Father Louis, a Trappist monk who had taken solemn vows, did not hesitate to give his books and the typescript to Boston College; in taking those vows, he had renounced ownership of all his possessions.
+Merton did not hesitate to give his books and the typescript to Boston College; in taking Trappist vows, he had renounced ownership of all his possessions.
 {{% galleryrow %}}

-{{% galleryfigure src="../Exile_Lives_In_Glory.jpg" headline="Exile Ends in Glory" %}}
+{{% galleryfigure src="../Exile_Lives_In_Glory.jpg" headline="*[Exile Ends in Glory : The Life of a Trappistine](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21369978200001021&context=L&vid=bclib_new&search_scope=bcl&tab=bcl_only&lang=en_US)*" %}}
-Merton, Thomas.
-Exile Ends in Glory : The Life of a Trappistine, Mother M. Berchmans, O.C.S.O.
-Milwaukee: Bruce Pub., 1948.
-[BX4705 .M32545 M4 1948 MERTON](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21369978200001021&context=L&vid=bclib_new&search_scope=bcl&tab=bcl_only&lang=en_US)
+BX4705 .M32545 M4 1948 MERTON
 {{% /galleryfigure %}}

-{{% galleryfigure src="../Man_In_the_Divided_Sea.jpg" headline="A Man in the Divided Sea" %}}
+{{% galleryfigure src="../Man_In_the_Divided_Sea.jpg" headline="*[A Man in the Divided Sea](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21363953180001021&context=L&vid=bclib_new&search_scope=bcl&tab=bcl_only&lang=en_US)*" %}}
-Merton, Thomas.
-Norfolk, Conn. : New Directions, 1946.
-[PS3525.E7174 M3 1946 MERTON](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21363953180001021&context=L&vid=bclib_new&search_scope=bcl&tab=bcl_only&lang=en_US)
+PS3525.E7174 M3 1946 MERTON
 {{% /galleryfigure %}}

 {{% /galleryrow %}}